ivanl86/broken_code/csci_150/exam_2/Exam_2_notes.md

     jnge: jump if not greater or equal (same as jl)
     jle: jump if less or equal (if left <= right)
     jng: jump if not greater (same as jle)

+#### JUMPS BASED ON SPECIFIC REGISTER OR FLAG CONDITIONS
+##
+    jb, jc: jump if carry flag is set je, jz: jump if zero flag is set
+    js: jump if sign flag is set
+    jne, jnz: jump if zero flag is clear
+    jecxz: jump if ECX == 0

 ### FOUR BASIC CONTROL-FLOW STRUCTURES
 #### IF STATEMENT